xbeat/Machine-Learning/README.md

 Machine Learning (ML) and Neural Networks (NN) are both subfields of Artificial Intelligence, but they differ in their approach and capabilities.
 This presentation will explore their key differences, performance characteristics, and real-world applications.

+## Dimension Reduction 20x Faster than PCA

+Dimension Reduction: Beyond PCA

+Dimension reduction is a crucial technique in data science and machine learning, especially when dealing with high-dimensional datasets.
+While Principal Component Analysis (PCA) is a popular method, it has limitations when working with extremely high-dimensional data.
+This presentation explores an alternative approach: Sparse Random Projection, which can reduce dimensions more efficiently than PCA without compromising accuracy.

 ## Gradient Descent for Neural Networks in Python

 Introduction to Gradient Descent